 - Safe infant care training (if caring for under 2s)

 - Therapeutic Care (once approved).

-You can find out more about becoming a specialist foster carer by attending one of our monthly information sessions.
+You can find out more about becoming a foster carer by attending one of our monthly information sessions.
 For information about dates, times and venues then please see our Information session page.